The Tennessee Plan

 The state offers The Tennessee Plan (Supplemental Medical Insurance to Retirees with Medicare) to retired state employees, local education and local government employees and their eligible spouses and dependents.
 Individuals with Medicare coverage will likely need The Tennessee Plan to help cover some of the expenses that Medicare does not.
 This coverage helps fill most of the coverage gaps that Medicare creates.

-Any retired state employee or local education certified teaching staff receiving a monthly retirement allowance from the Tennessee Consolidated Retirement System (TCRS) or higher education optional retirement plan who is eligible for Medicare Part A may apply for coverage under this plan.
-Retired local education support staff and local government participants eligible for Medicare Part A who receive a monthly retirement allowance from TCRS are also eligible to apply for coverage.
+Any retired state employee or local education certified teaching staff hired by their qualifying employer prior to July 1, 2015, and receiving a monthly retirement allowance from the Tennessee Consolidated Retirement System (TCRS) or higher education optional retirement plan who is eligible for Medicare Part A may apply for coverage under this plan.
+Retired local education support staff and local government participants hired by their qualifying employer prior to July 1, 2015, and eligible for Medicare Part A who receive a monthly retirement allowance from TCRS are also eligible to apply for coverage.
 Your eligible dependents may also apply.
 Individuals who qualify and enroll for coverage within 60 days of their initial eligibility cannot be denied coverage because of age or health.
 The Tennessee Plan offers quality coverage at lower group premium rates.
 Since the premiums are not based on age, they will not increase just because you get older.
 Best of all, if you have more than 15 years of service as a state employee or teacher, the state will pay part of your monthly premium.
 See the premium page to determine your monthly cost for this coverage.
 Please refer to The Tennessee Plan brochure or member handbook for additional information.

 Rule Changes to Enrollment in The Tennessee Plan